SophiaA2021/ICT302_Group3/content/posts/group_report_module8.md

-What we’ve accomplished:
+What we’ve accomplished: We have began using WordPress sucessfully which has been good, and we also have the layout and design of our pages

-What is going well:
+What is going well: When we are all in class together we have excellent communication

-What is going not so well:
+What is going not so well: Making sure everyone is always in class most of the time

-Next steps:
+Next steps: Last week we made a lot of progress, keep that momentum going